Brody Morgan: Drug addiction

-Relationship with Ziggy Astoni
+Marriage to Ziggy Astoni

 A trailer released in June 2017 for the show's new Astoni family appeared to show a new love interest for Brody in the form of Ziggy Astoni (Sophie Dillman).
 Brody meets Ziggy while he is attending a Narcotics Anonymous meeting.
 When he goes to the bathroom, Ziggy suddenly enters and asks Brody to hide her.
 Brody agrees and hides Ziggy in his car, as her father Ben Astoni (Rohan Nichol) comes looking for her.
 Of the moment, Dillman said, "Brody questions what he's doing, but Ziggy doesn't give him a choice."
 Brody and Ziggy meet again the following day at the Surf Club, where she declines his offer of a tour of the area.
 Brody and Ziggy spend time together and agree not to talk about their pasts.
 They eventually share a kiss, however, Ben puts a stop to a potential relationship when he discovers Brody is a drug addict.

 Brody's drug dealer, Zannis, notices Brody and Ziggy are close, so he kidnaps her and holds her hostage at a motel.
 Zannis tries to get Ziggy to text Brody asking him to meet her, but she refuses.
 Dillman commented that Ziggy "tries everything she can to protect Brody."
 When Zannis threatens her with a gun, Ziggy finally sends the text to Brody.
 When Brody turns up at the motel, he is expecting "a sexy rendezvous" with his girlfriend, but finds himself tied to a chair and confronted by Zannis instead.
 Brody feels guilty for bringing Ziggy into his problems, and they are both scared when Zannis explains how he will kill them with an overdose.
 Kat tracks Brody down to the motel, but she is attacked by one of Zannis' henchmen and knocked unconscious.
 Zannis attempts to move Brody and Ziggy to a new location, but they are rescued by Robbo (Jake Ryan), who was in the back of Kat's police car.

 As Ben disapproves of their relationship, Brody and Ziggy agree to date in secret.
 But when Justin catches them sneaking out of Brody's bedroom, things between them become "super-awkward".
 Justin is Ziggy's boss and he threatens to tell Ben, as they are good friends.
 Both Brody and Ziggy beg Justin not to tell Ben, but Brody later suggests that they should just tell her parents they are dating.
 Ziggy reacts badly to the suggestion, and Dillman said "She knows it will go badly, and she really doesn't want her relationship with Brody to end."
 Ben discovers that Ziggy has been dating Brody in secret, leading to an argument when Ziggy asks him to give Brody a chance.
 Ben ends up throwing Ziggy out.
 Realising that the relationship is causing problems between Ziggy and her family, Brody suggests that they break up.
 Of Brody's decision, Heywood stated, "He loves her.
 Which makes it so much harder, because if he wants to do the best by her, he kind of has to keep his distance."